bigchaindb/bigchaindb/ROADMAP.md

 * Drivers/SDKs for more client-side languages (e.g. JavaScript, Ruby, Java)

-## Public Testnet and Public BigchainDB
+## Public Sandbox Testnet and Public BigchainDB
-* Deploy a 3-node public testnet in a data center, open to all external users, refreshing daily
+* Deploy a 3-node Public Sandbox Testnet in a data center, open to all external users, refreshing daily
 * Deploy Public BigchaindB Testnet with more than 3 nodes and with nodes more globally-distributed
 * Public BigchainDB governance/voting system
 * Transaction (or usage) accounting